WHAT IS ASTHMA?

 Causes of Asthma

-Asthma is the leading cause of chronic disease in children.
-Asthma can begin at any age (even in the very elderly), but most children have their first symptoms by age 5.
-There are various causes of asthma in children which are:
+Asthma is the leading cause of chronic disease in children because asthma can begin at any age (even in the very elderly), therefore most children have their first symptoms by age 5.

 - Allergens – mold, pollen, animals